London Fashion Week kicks off in monochrome, metallics

 The direct value of the British fashion industry to the United Kingdom's $2.5 trillion economy is 21 billion pounds ($32.60 billion), the British Fashion Council (BFC) said.

-Jean-Pierre Braganza, a graduate of London's Central Saint Martins fashion school, looked east with his tribal collection, dominated by geometric panelling and eastern designs reminiscent of Chinese dragon shapes in navy and grey.
+Jean-Pierre Braganza, a graduate of London's Central Saint Martins fashion school, looked east with his tribal collection, dominated by geometric paneling and eastern designs reminiscent of Chinese dragon shapes in navy and grey.

 Burnt pumpkin offset fashion duo Fyodor Golan's collection of black, ivory, adorned with baroque sketches or embellished with beads.